 Strengthening laboratory systems and capacity for improved diagnostics services

 Medical laboratories in Africa are managed by laboratory technical staff, many of whom have not received adequate training in all aspects of laboratory Quality Management Systems (QMS).
 Currently, many medical laboratories are preparing for national or international accreditation, and in some countries this is becoming a requirement for registration, making the training of laboratory supervisors and managers of paramount importance.
-The Medical Laboratory Practices and Management Course is designed to prepare laboratory managers to ensure laboratories meet accepted standards in all aspects of laboratory operation and provide quality and reliable diagnostic services to communities.
+The Medical Laboratory Practices and Management Course is designed to prepare laboratory managers to ensure laboratories meet accepted standards in all aspects of laboratory operations, and provide quality and reliable diagnostic services to communities.

-Goal: The Medical Laboratory Practices and Management Course contributes to improved health through competency-based training of medical laboratory supervisors.
+The Medical Laboratory Practices and Management Course contributes to improved health through competency-based training of medical laboratory supervisors.

 Expected Learning Outcomes